deeecent/decentpoems/doc/about.md

 - Your verse must include what we call **current word**.
 - The **current word** is updated every time someone submits a verse.
 - If multiple people submit a valid verse, only the first one is stored, the other ones are discarded.
-- After submitting the sixth verse, the poem is finalised and it is sold in a Dutch auction.
+- After submitting the 6th verse, the poem is finalised and it is sold in a Dutch auction.
-- When the poem is sold, it's minted as an NFT and authors that contributed will receive a part of the proceedings (this is true for secondary sales as well).
+- When the poem is sold, it's minted as an NFT and authors that contributed will receive a part of the proceedings (this is true for secondary sales as well, as long as the marketplace implements the NFT Royalty Standard EIP-2981).
 - If the poem is not sold, it is lost forever.

-Everything is handled by our Smart Contract, 100% on chain, based on Polygon.
+Everything is handled by our Smart Contracts, 100% on chain, based on Polygon.
 So the system could live *forever*.

 ### Poetic explanation